lambdamikel/MIDI-80/README.md

 the software is developed.
 Model 4 users must configure their machine via `SYSTEM (SLOW)` for MIDI/80.

-The MIDI/80 programming examples in BASIC are writting in LBASIC (LDOS BASIC) and are not guaranteed to work with the other BASIC dialects.
+The MIDI/80 programming examples in BASIC are written in LBASIC (LDOS BASIC) and are not guaranteed to work with the other BASIC dialects.

 All other programs are written in Z80 assembly using George Phillips'